Pilgrims flock to Cuba's 'Virgin of Charity' ahead of pope's visit

 Salazar left a copy of her prized degree, which will enable her to join a select group of Cuban medics able to work abroad and earn more, on the altar.

-"Because of the pope's visit, I have asked for another favour," she said, without divulging it.
+"Because of the pope's visit, I have asked for another favor," she said, without divulging it.

 On the altar were decorations left by military members seeking promotion and medical equipment from other would-be graduates.
 A baseball had writing on it: "Thanks, dear Virgin, for illuminating my path to the Major League."